 D&AD Awards Impact shortlist: from climate crisis to Paralympics the projects for social change are all winners

-From climate crisis to the world’s largest minority aka people with disabilities or malnutrition, the gun epidemic or dyslexia we highlight some of the projects that aim for social change, the creative works that aim to build a world good by design.
+From climate crisis to the world’s largest minority aka people with disabilities or malnutrition, the gun epidemic or dyslexia, Typeroom highlights the D&AD Awards 2022 shortlisted projects under the Impact category.

 As far as Typeroom is concerned, they are all winners.